How to get the vaccine

 Adverse reactions after vaccination

-As with all medicines, patients may experience minor symptoms following vaccination.
+As with all medicines, people may experience minor symptoms following vaccination.
 These are expected and are related to the body’s immune response to the vaccine.
-Most side effects are mild and self-limiting, and patients will recover without any problems.
+Most side effects are mild and self-limiting and people will recover without any problems.